The #1 Worst Menu Option at 40 Popular Restaurants

 The rule “everything in moderation” simply isn’t an excuse for these excessive, worst-items-you-could-possibly-order choices that will set you back for days.

 Some people see lists like these and take them as a way to figure out what’s “tasty,” what’s “not going to suck,” and what’s “okay to eat once in awhile.”
 But these items are literally the least nutritious, most caloric, most horrifying choices on menus that—generally speaking—aren’t exactly known for keeping people slim.
-We totally get it that it’s practically an art to eat out and remain relatively healthy.
-But this list isn’t about that art.
-This list is about experts taking a deep dive into the nutritional information of 40 restaurants and fast food chains and resurfacing with a definitive declaration: “If you go to this one restaurant, do not eat this one thing!”
+We understand that it’s practically an art to eat out and remain relatively healthy.
+But this list isn’t about that art — here, experts take a deep dive into the nutritional information of 40 restaurants and fast food chains and resurface with a definitive declaration: “If you go to this one restaurant, do not eat this one thing!”
 Scope out this exclusive list—and start undoing the damage to your waistline with these 35 Easy, Fun Ways to Lose Weight!

 First, The Restaurant Chains